AGSweeney/LEAP_Protocol/docs/LEAP_PROTOCOL_SPECIFICATION.md

 Category B applies when device and controller share a synchronized time basis.

+LEAP v1.0 does not define or mandate a specific time synchronization mechanism.
+A "shared time basis" means any deployment-provided arrangement under which both the device and its owner controller maintain a common microsecond-resolution clock that advances at the same rate.
+Acceptable sources include IEEE 1588 Precision Time Protocol (PTP), a vendor-defined master timestamp broadcast, or any other mechanism that bounds clock offset to within a small fraction of the minimum `max_frame_age_us` value in use.
+Implementations MUST document the synchronization source used and MUST report it through directory capabilities or the `SWITCH_SAFE_CAPABILITY` TLV.

+If a device loses its time synchronization source at runtime, it MUST immediately revert to Category A behavior and MUST NOT continue applying Category B age checks until synchronization is re-established and verified.

 Required behavior:

 - The device computes frame age from `controller_timestamp_us` and local arrival